 Students may not possess or display, electronically or otherwise, sexually explicit, vulgar or violent material including, but not limited to, pornography or depictions of nudity, violence or explicit death or injury.
+Further purposely flashing or otherwise displaying indecent exposure is prohibited.
 This prohibition does not apply to curricular material that has been approved by district staff for its educational value.
 Students will not be disciplined for speech in situations where it is protected by law.

 1st Offense Confiscation.
-Administrator/Student Conference, detention, in-school suspension, or 1-180 days out-of-school suspension.

-Subsequent 1-180 days out-of-school suspension, or expulsion by Board Offenses of Education
+Administrator/Student Conference, Parent/Guardian Contact, Detention, in-school suspension, or 1-180 days out-of-school suspension.
+Subsequent Offenses 1-180 days out-of-school suspension, or expulsion by Board of Education